 -

-Jacob Suissa of Harvard University for a proposal titled "The effects of stelar architecture on hydraulic integration in fern rhizomes"
+Jacob Suissa of Harvard University - "The effects of stelar architecture on hydraulic integration in fern rhizomes"

 Abstract

-Hannah Vollmer of Plymouth State University for a proposal titled "Conservation genetics of two rare alpine roses in the White Mountains of New Hampshire"
+Hannah Vollmer of Plymouth State University - "Conservation genetics of two rare alpine roses in the White Mountains of New Hampshire"

 Abstract